-The structure of the modules is such that learning materials and assessments are provided on a weekly basis allowing candidates to work through each module at a steady pace.
+The structure of the modules is such that learning materials and assessments are provided on a weekly to fortnightly basis allowing students to work through each module at a steady pace.

 Extensive peer to peer interaction is encouraged through the use of discussion boards where students can interact and collaborate, bouncing ideas between colleagues and academic staff within the virtual 'classroom'.